-If you are blind, over the age of 65 or disabled and cannot perform any kind of work, you should apply for SSI benefits at the nearest Social Security office.
+If you are blind, over the age of 65, or disabled and cannot perform any kind of work, you should apply for SSI benefits at the nearest Social Security office.
 A list of offices serving Arizona can be found on page 56 of this document, or by calling (800) 772-1213.
-You should provide Social Security with proof of earnings and medical proof of the disability to document your claim.
-You will be notified of the administration's decision in writing.
+You should provide the Social Security Administration with proof of earnings and medical proof of the disability to document your claim.
+You will be notified of the Administration's decision in writing.

 If you are denied, you may reapply within sixty (60) days of the date of the initial decision.
-If you are denied again, you can request a hearing.
+If you are denied again, you can request a hearing by an Administrative Law Judge.
 It is recommended that you contact an attorney to represent you at this second hearing.
-A list of lawyer referral services can be found on page 61 of this document.
+A list of lawyer referral services can be found on pages 57 & 59.